KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 ### Role-Based Access Control (RBAC)

-Role-Based Access Control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within an organization.
+It is a method of regulating access to computer or network resources based on the roles of individual users within an organization.
 In Kubernetes, RBAC allows administrators to precisely define who can perform what actions on which resources, adhering to the principle of least privilege and enhancing cluster security.

 #### Why RBAC is Important